SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Method

 where $f$ is the focal length of the camera.
-We assume the $f$ of the camera is 1.
-So we have

-And we assume that the distance from the camera to the 3D skeleton is $d$ = 10.
-So we have the data preprocessing method based on the triangle similarity principle.
-We preprocess 2D joint locations so that the average distance from other joints to the root joint (i.e., hip joint) is $1/d$.
-We preprocess the 3D poses that are not used in the training process so that the average distance from the other joints to the root joint is 1.
+Here we assume $f=1$.
+And we assume that the distance from the camera to the 3D skeleton is $c$ = 10.
+Then we normalize 2D joint locations so that the average distance from other joints to the root joint (i.e., hip joint) is $1/c$, and correspondingly normalize the 3D poses so that the average distance from the other joints to the root joint is 1.